| | |

 About the Ingredients

-Why Raspberry Jam
+Why Raspberry Jam?

-Tip to prevent spreading:
+Tips to prevent spreading:

 • Cooling the dough before baking helps with this, especially when using any kind of butter.